1985: Our ’80s hair and other painful memories

 - discordinferno reblogged this from angryqueershakespeare

-- and-it-lights-up reblogged this from angryqueershakespeare and added:
+- note-the-stripes reblogged this from angryqueershakespeare and added:

 - angryqueershakespeare reblogged this from pgdigs